Lead Screw: The Simple Mechanism that Demands Basic Knowledge

 What are the basic parameters for the lead screw and nut?
 What are the optional lead screw manufacturing processes?
 How to inspect the lead screw and with what metrics?
-These are the questions the designer or purchaser may have when starting a new project that incorporates the lead screw and nut.
+These are the questions you may have when starting to design a lead screw transmission.

 The lead screw is a simple but precise mechanism that turns rotary motion into linear motion.
 They look quite simple.
 However, it is still important to understand the basic knowledge behind them.
 In this post, we are going to introduce the basic concepts of lead screws and nuts, different machining processes, the metrics used to measure the quality of the lead screws, and how to inspect them.